tylerlarsson/backend-challenge/README.md

 ## Minimum Server-side Challenge Requirements
 We would like a minimum server-side capability.
 These are:
-- A read route that returns more than one object
 - A read route that returns a specific object when a specific id is specified.
-- A writeup of how to use your code or better yet, a [Mocha][mocha]-based test that shows the functionality working

 The basic format for the read route would conform to: